oreilles/polars-st/README.md

 ## About GeoPolars

-[GeoPolars](https://github.com/geopolars/geopolars) is an incredibly promising tool for manipulating geographic data in Polars based on [GeoArrow](https://github.com/geoarrow/geoarrow) that likely will outperform this library's performance by a long shot.
+[GeoPolars](https://github.com/geopolars/geopolars) is an very promising tool for manipulating geographic data in Polars based on [GeoArrow](https://github.com/geoarrow/geoarrow) that likely will outperform this library's performance.
 It however seems to be quite a long way from being ready and feature-complete, mostly due to Polars lack of support for [Arrow Extension Types](https://github.com/pola-rs/polars/issues/9112) and [subclassing of core datatypes](https://github.com/pola-rs/polars/issues/2846#issuecomment-1711799869).

-Storing geometry as EWKB and delegating core functionality to GEOS allows `polars-st` to be ready now, and provide additional features such as XYZM coordinates, curved geometry types and per-geometry CRS information.
+`polars-st` stores geometry as EWKB in regular Binary columns and delegates core functionality to GEOS, which allows it to be ready now, with full support for 3D / 4D coordinates, curved geometry types (CircularString, CurvePolygon, ...) and per-geometry CRS information.

-I really hope Geopolars get there soon, and that maybe some of the API design explorations made here will have helped make it even more pleasant to use.

 ## About Polars

 This project is not affiliated with Polars.
-The design language was made very close to that of Polars because I found it amazingly appealing and liked the challenge of adding geographic meaning to it, and to also highlight the fact that this project is an exclusive extension to Polars.
+The design language was deliberately made very close to that of Polars to highlight the fact that this project is an exclusive extension to Polars, and as a tribute to its effectiveness.

 ## About GEOS